 - Capture the potential effects and impact of each type of failure on the application.

-- Deploy multiple instances of services.
-Services will inevitably fail, and if your application depends on a single instance of a service it will inevitably fail also.
-To provision multiple instances for Azure App Service, select an App Service Plan that offers multiple instances.
+Deploy multiple instances of services.
+If your application depends on a single instance of a service, it creates a single point of failure.
+Provisioning multiple instances improves both resiliency and scalability.
+For Azure App Service, select an App Service Plan that offers multiple instances.
 For Azure Cloud Services, configure each of your roles to use multiple instances.
 For Azure Virtual Machines (VMs), ensure that your VM architecture includes more than one VM and that each VM is included in an availability set.

-- Use a load balancer to distribute requests.
-A load balancer distributes your application's requests to healthy service instances by removing unhealthy instances from rotation.
+- Use load balancing to distribute requests.
+Load balancing distributes your application's requests to healthy service instances by removing unhealthy instances from rotation.
 If your service uses Azure App Service or Azure Cloud Services, it is already load balanced for you.
 However, if your application uses Azure VMs, you will need to provision a load balancer.
 See the Azure Load Balancer overview for more details.

 - Configure Azure Application Gateways to use multiple instances.
 Depending on your application's requirements, an Azure Application Gateway may be better suited to distributing requests to your application's services.
 However, single instances of the Application Gateway service are not guaranteed by an SLA so it's possible that your application could fail if the Application Gateway instance fails.
 Provision more than one medium or larger Application Gateway instance to guarantee availability of the service under the terms of the SLA.